tskisner/photosort/README.md

 ## FAQ

-1.  *But I want to save my hard work invested in tagging my photos using a proprietary software package.
+-  *But I want to save my hard work invested in tagging my photos using a proprietary software package.
 Can't you do something?*

 >  Sadly, no.  This is the eternal false promise of fancy closed-source applications.
 They make some operations easier, but you lose control over your own data.

-2.
+-  *Can't you add feature XXXX?*

+>  Why don't you implement it and send me a pull request?